rackerlabs/technical-blog/_posts/2016-05-12-supersingular-isogeny-diffie-hellman-101.md

 SIDH is a young cryptosystem in a young field, and hasn't had the same level of scrutiny as some of the other post-quantum cryptosystems, let alone the "regular" cryptosystems we use daily.
-Attacks only get better, they never get worse.
-It's possible that SIDH is insecure and we just don't know how to break it yet.
+Attacks only get better — they never get worse.
+It's possible that SIDH is insecure, and we just don't know how to break it yet.
 It does have a good argument for why quantum algorithms wouldn't be able to crack it (more on that later), but that's a hypothesis, not a proof.

 The new performance figures from this paper are impressive, but this system is still much slower than the ones we use today.
 Key generation and key exchange